erick1005/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-counts ten newest files
 13-printing unique list
 14-Display lines containing the pattern
 15-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+16-Display lines containing the pattern “root” and 3 lines after them in the file